kyratrades/kyratrades.github.io/docs/concerts.md

 NOTES
 : Staged concert.
 Two cams edited together.

+Broadway In Bryant Park - New York - June 13, 2003
+{: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }

+FORMAT
+: VOB+smalls `1 DVD`

+NOTES
+: Some of Broadway's biggest stars gathered at the second annual Broadway Under the Stars concert in Bryant Park.
+This year the event was hosted by Melanie Griffith (her hubby, Antonio Banderas, was supposed to co-host but was home with a fever) and featured guest appearances by Edie Falco, Mary Stuart Masterson, Brian Stokes Mitchell and his wife, actress Allyson Tucker.
+The lineup of performers read like a who's who of the theater world with Len Cariou, Laura Benanti, Carolee Carmello, Andrea McArdle, Linda Eder, Marin Mazzie, Raul Esparza, Norm Lewis, Tom Wopat, Bebe Neuwirth, Ann Reinking and others.
+: Filmed from the crowd with a few heads in the frame.
+(Also included on the disc: Stars In The Alley, 2003)  A-

 Do You Hear the People Sing? - Indianapolis - October 7, 2011
 {: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }